Terms

 Use of the Site

-You may use the simulator, charts, glossary, and source links for general information,
+The simulator, charts, glossary, and source links are provided for general information,

 discussion, research, and commentary.
-You should treat the model as a simplified policy
+The model should be treated as a simplified policy

 explainer, not as a forecast or decision engine.